axiom4/library/docs/README_PART14.md

 The guard currently only checks if the user is authenticated.
 Later, we restrict access based on user roles adding logic to `grantedRoles`.

-### 4. Protect Routes in Your Router
+### 5. Protect Routes in Your Router

-Apply the guard to routes that require authentication:
+Apply the guard to protected routes:

 ```typescript
 // app.routes.ts